Extra Supplies for Chalk Couture Projects

 These wipes help to “reactivate” the sticky-ness on the transfer so you can use it again.
 Just remember NOT baby wipes!

-I know that with the pandemic that disinfectant wipes are hard to find.
+I know that with the pandemic that disinfectant wipes can be hard to find.
 I refer to them as unicorns now.
 So, if you are having trouble finding them, know that water and a small microfiber cloth also works well.

 Detail Tool or Cotton Swabs